-Through Christ, with Christ, in Christ, in the unity of the Holy Spirit, all glory and honor are yours, almighty God, now and forever; and all God’s people said: Amen!
+Through Christ, with Christ, in Christ, in the unity of the Holy Spirit, all glory and honor are yours, almighty God, now and forever!
+Amen?

 Thanks be to God!

-Communion of the People.
 Zoom participants are invited to share your own bread and cup together at home.
-When you have finished partaking of the sacraments, join in (muted) singing:
+When all have finished partaking of the sacraments, all may join: